zh1peng/ENIGMA_data_curation_codes/send_outreach_emails/README.md

 ## Step 2.
 Identify studies in web of science (may need to VPN to access WOS service)
 * search the keywords
 * review the search results and select the appropriate record
-* Add record to the list
+* save record to the list
-* download full record as csv file
+* download full record as excel file
 * see [sample wosrecord file](https://github.com/zh1peng/ENIGMA_data_curation_codes/blob/main/send_outreach_emails/sample_wosrecord.xls)

 ## Step 3.
 Organize and review WOS file